 Love the lilting, dancing sound of a bluegrass or old-time fiddle tune flatpicked on guitar in the tradition of Doc Watson, Norman Blake or David Grier?
 Want to create some of that magic yourself?
 This intermediate-and-up class will take an organic approach to the music, liberating us from dependence on tablature and bringing the tunes to life while opening up the path to creative expression and improvisation within the melody.
 We’ll learn some cool tunes, learn how to pick up tunes by ear on the fly, and do lots of playing together.
 Audio recorders recommended.

 STEALIN’ FROM CHET (Pat Donohue)

 In this intermediate/advanced class we will explore the exhilarating world of Chet Atkins’ guitar style, and American fingerpicking in general.
 Starting with the alternating right-hand thumb pattern and moving to left-hand phrases, fingerings and licks that will put some “Thumb Style” in your style.
 We will steal from Chet, as many have, in terms of licks, tunes and arranging techniques for guitar.
 We won’t focus on note for note arrangements, but more pieces and parts that can be used in YOUR music.
-Recording device recommended.
+A recording device is recommended.